amybingzhao/todo-list/README.md

 - When an item moves to a column, it's by default the last one
 - Items can be dragged across columns
 - Item and column data should get persisted
+- Deleting
 - Bonus: add new columns on the fly, undo last change

 ## Components to build:
 - App - tracks which columns exist + which items are in which column
 - TodoColumn - takes in items as a prop
 - TodoItem - takes in content as a prop

+## Known bugs:
+- Need to click twice on a new item when adding it
+- If you start typing for a new item then backspace and end up with no content, you'll end up with an item that has no content